Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 Version control is like having a time machine for your code.
 At its core, it's a system that records changes to files over time so you can recall specific versions later.

-Think of it as saving checkpoints in a video game—if something goes wrong, you can always go back to a previous point where things worked.
+Think of it as saving checkpoints in a video game if something goes wrong, you can always go back to a previous point where things worked.
 Version control systems track who made what changes, when they made them, and why, creating a complete history of your project.

 GitHub has become wildly popular because it takes Git (a powerful but sometimes complicated version control system) and wraps it in a user-friendly interface with added collaboration features.
-It's like the social media platform for code—you can follow projects, contribute to them, and build your own portfolio.
+It's like the social media platform for code you can follow projects, contribute to them, and build your own portfolio.

 Version control maintains project integrity in several crucial ways:
 * It prevents accidental overwrites when multiple people work on the same project